 Time theft in the workplace is a common and expensive problem, especially for businesses with employees that work remotely or within a client’s premises.
 Time theft is what happens when an employee gets paid for the time they did not work.
 There are a lot of different types of time theft, but essentially it means a person claiming wages without having worked to earn them.
 Some studies even suggest that up to forty-three percent of hourly workers surveyed admit to exaggerating the amount of time they work during their shifts.

 Types of time theft

-Abusing paper timesheets – paper timesheets are notorious difficult to manage.
-Not only can they be easily lost, damaged or take to be collected or returned, but they employers must rely on the bond of trust that their employees are filling out time sheets honestly.
+Abusing paper timesheets – paper timesheets are notoriously difficult to manage.
+Not only can they be easily lost, damaged or taken to be collected or returned, but employers must rely on the bond of trust that their employees are filling out timesheets honestly.

 5 ways to prevent time theft and improve performance in the workplace

 Businesses that have no methods of checking and verifying the hours that their remote staff have worked are leaving themselves wide open to time theft.
 Time and attendance solutions are crucial in ensuring that employees aren’t attending to personal matters on work time; they help to guarantee that employees are only paid what they have earned, and they also help to keep track of things like regular absence, patterns of productivity and other factors that can help identify time theft.

 - Open lines of communication between all staff

 Employers must be clear on the expectations and company policies that their team must adhere to when out working remotely.
 There must be strict rules on what is allowed and what is not allowed when on the clock – there should be no ambiguity here.
 Likewise, if employees have a problem, they must also feel they can talk to the management about it rather than attempting to disguise it with time theft.

 - Improve accountability at work